NSHipster/articles/2019-04-08-uitableviewheaderfooterview.md

 ---

-What better way to demonstrate this obscure technique for buttery performance create an app to display per-capita dairy product consumption statistics from the <abbr title="United States Department of Agriculture">USDA</abbr>?
+What better way to demonstrate this obscure technique for buttery performance than to create an app to display per-capita dairy product consumption statistics from the <abbr title="United States Department of Agriculture">USDA</abbr>?
 _(That was a hypothetical question.)_